tilpa/specs/_posts/2016-02-19-image-slider.md

   - have a marker which shows which picture is currently being viewed in the sequence
   - be pretty and animate between images

+Level 3

+  - have an option for an animated clock to show the time until next photo transition
+  - have the ability to pause scrolling through images